rickellis/Arch-Linux-Install-Guide/README.md

 	wifi-menu

+### Plan your disc partitioning strategy
+I typically run Linux on a dual-boot system with Windows.
+Generally I'll install Windows first, then reduce the size of the partition, freeing up enough unalocated space for Linux.
+If I'm running a single boot system on either a new drive or a repurposed drive then I can simply kill all existing partitions (see below).

+To view your disc partitions:

+	fdisk -l

 ### Delete existing disk partitions
 This step is only necessary if you are using a drive with existing partitions.
-To see how your drive is partitioned use `fdisk -l`.
-If you need to remove partitions you can use parted:
+To remove partitions you can use parted:

 	parted -s /dev/sda rm 1
 	parted -s /dev/sda rm 2
 	parted -s /dev/sda rm 3
 	etc.

 ### Zero the hard drive with random data

+Not really necessary, but I like knowing that I'm using a drive with no data.

 	dd if=/dev/urandom of=/dev/sd* status=progress

-### Determine which drive partition you will be using

-	fdisk -l

 ### Partition the drive
 There are a number of tools available.
-This is how to do it using parted:
+This is how to do it using parted.

+__NOTE:__ _Since we're using LVM we only need two drive partitions.
+The first is a boot partition (If you're dual booting with Windows then you will aready have a boot partition that can be shared with your Linux installation, so you can skip creating it), the second is the root partition where our LVM will live._

 	parted /dev/sda
 	(parted) mklabel gpt
-	(parted) mkpart primary 1MiB 500MiB name 1 boot
+	(parted) mkpart primary 1MiB 512MiB name 1 boot
-	(parted) mkpart primary 501MiB 100% name 2 root
+	(parted) mkpart primary 512MiB 100% name 2 root
 	(parted)  quit

 ### Create a physical volume
 	pvcreate /dev/sda2

 ### Create a volume group
-I'm naming it "arch"
+I usually name it "arch"

 	vgcreate arch /dev/sda2